Zerryth/Mermaid/Authentication/AuthArchitectureInBotFramework/ChannelToBot/README.md

 # Channel-to-Bot Authentication and Authorization

+### Prerequisite
+It is helpful to read the [Authentication](https://docs.microsoft.com/en-us/azure/bot-service/rest-api/bot-framework-rest-connector-authentication?view=azure-bot-service-3.0#connector-to-bot) documentation before reading this article.
+This Channel-to-Bot article expands further into the Bot Framework SDK layer details.

+___

-In order for Channels and Bots built using the Bot Framework SDK to communicate with each other securely, the framework implements OAuth 2.0 authorization flows with [OpenID Connect](https://openid.net/connect/) authentication.
-For a Channel to send activities to a Bot, the Bot must receive a Token, detailing that the Channel is authorized to send activites to the Bot.
+In order for Channels and Bots to communicate with each other securely, the framework implements OAuth 2.0 authorization flows with [OpenID Connect](https://openid.net/connect/) authentication.
+For a Channel to send activities to a Bot, the Bot must receive a Token, detailing that the Channel is *authorized* to send activites to the Bot.

 ```mermaid
     graph LR